XavyRiv/api-gateway-node/README.md

 License
 Distributed under the MIT License.
 See LICENSE file for more information.

-For project updates and occasional tech thoughts, you can follow me on X (Twitter): @hexhawk_
+For project updates and occasional tech thoughts, you can follow me on X (Twitter) : )